 3. Try to Genuinely Empathize with the Customer

-Besides listening to the difficult customer, try to empathize with them.
+Besides listening to the angry customer, try to empathize with them.
 Call them by their name, instead of “sir” or “ma’am.”
 Pull up their customer records so that you know their history with the company.
 Make them feel heard and valued and treat them as an individual person as opposed to just another customer.
 This can go a long way in calming the customer down and arriving at a solution.

 4. Use Support Resources

-Most businesses should have some kind of knowledge base or support center that agents and employees can use when dealing with customers.
+Most businesses should have some kind of knowledge base or support center that agents and employees can use when dealing with difficult customers.
 If your company does not have one, it may be helpful to suggest it.
 This knowledgebase can help you:

 - Walk customers through common processes